Preparing for Graduate School

 - Explore your interests and abilities.

-- Talk to and visit your academic support system, including advisors, counselors, professors, and graduate students.
+- Talk to and visit your academic support system, including advisors, counselors, professors, and other graduate students.

-- Attend workshops, tutorials, guest speaker events and campus presenters.
+- Attend workshops, tutorials, guest speaker events and campus presentations.

 - Establish a GPA of at least 3.0.

 Prepare During Your Sophomore Year

 - Define and establish your personal, life, and career goals.

 - Meet and talk with contacts in your chosen area.

 - Identify potential mentoring relationships with professors and other graduate students.